kelseyBrahe/pedalandtap/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.
-Run using the command 'ng serve' in Command Prompt.
-The code will be available on localhost:4200

 ## Running unit tests